tomalbrc/filament/docs/src/content/items.md

 ### `properties`

-- **Description**: Defines various properties for the item.
+Defines various properties for the item.
 The structure and contents of this field will depend on the specific properties being set.

+### `group`

+Defines the item-group for this item.
+See [Item Groups](item-groups.md) for more information.

 ### `behaviour`

-- **Description**: Defines specific behaviours or interactions for the item.
+Defines specific behaviours or interactions for the item.
 The structure and contents of this field will depend on the specific behaviours being set.

+See [Item Behaviours](item-behaviours.md) for more information.

 ### `components`

-- **Description**: Defines a set of vanilla minecraft components like `minecraft:food`, `minecraft:tool`, etc. The format is the same that is used in datapacks.
+Defines a set of vanilla minecraft components like `minecraft:food`, `minecraft:tool`, etc. The format is the same that is used in datapacks.
 This is only supported in minecraft version 1.20.5 and later

 ## Example